 Ah, moving day.
-Even in a normal year, it can be stressful, and this year is anything but normal.
-The pandemic has led to a lot more people than usual deciding to pack up and move.
-It’s also added an extra factor to consider for your health and safety and the movers.
-That said, most things haven’t changed regarding choosing a moving company and ensuring everything goes according to plan.
+It can be stressful even in a typical year, and this year is anything but normal.
+The pandemic has led to more people deciding to pack up and move.
+It’s also added an extra factor for your health, safety, and movers.
+Most things haven’t changed regarding choosing a moving company and ensuring everything goes according to plan.
 We’ve rounded up a few tips on how you can do that.
-We’ve also included some advice on how you can keep yourself and others safe during the relocation.
+We’ve also included some advice on keeping yourself and others safe during the relocation.

 Do a Background CheckDo a Background Check